nesaku/BiblioReads/README.md

 ##### Docker-Compose:

-1. Download (or copy) `docker-compose.yml` from the repository
+1. Download (or copy) `docker-compose.yml` from [here](https://github.com/nesaku/BiblioReads-Docker/blob/main/docker-compose.yml).
-2. Edit the default environment variables with your variables (Optional)
+2. Edit or add environment variables to the `docker-compose.yml`
+   - A full list of environment variables can be found [here](https://github.com/nesaku/BiblioReads/blob/main/.env.local.example)
-3. Run the command `docker-compose up -d`
+3. Run the command `docker-compose up -d` to start the container

 #### More Information: